discorporate/flatland/docs/schema/schema.rst

     to display or redisplay a HTML form field, including errors specific to a field.

-    The :attr:`.u`, :attr:`.x`, :attr:`.xa` and :meth:`el` members are
+    The :attr:`~Element.u`, :attr:`~Element.x`, :attr:`~Element.xa` and
-    especially useful in templates and have shortened names to help preserve your sanity when used in markup.
+    :meth:`~Element.el` members are especially useful in templates and have shortened names to help preserve your sanity when used in markup.

 ``Element``
 -----------

 .. autoclass:: Element
+   :no-show-inheritance:

    .. rubric:: Instance Attributes